tomerkeizler/othello-game/README.md

-## Project Othllo
+## Othello game

 A Graphical UI application of Othello game.
-The final project in "Object Oriented Programming in C# and the .NET Framework" course.
+A project in "Object Oriented Programming in C# and the .NET Framework" course.